tent/tent.io/content/docs/authentication.md

 The header is in the same format as the [Request Header](#request-header), but does not have as many fields.
-The `mac` field is always included, and is based on all of the same data provided in the request, except the `hash` and `ext` values are replaced with response-specific values.
+The `mac` field is always included, and is based on all of the same data provided in the request, except the `hash` and `ext` values are replaced with response-specific values and the string header is different.
 The `hash` is optional and is a digest of the response payload.

 **Example**